gtntdev/WifiConfigViaBluetooth-Docker/README.md

 Use it in combination with [this](https://github.com/gtntdev/WifiConfigViaBluetooth-Android) Android Client.

+Important: note that obviously any person knowing the "protocol" can connect the device to a different network!
+As bluetooth traffic itself uses symmetric encryption mechanism nowadays next step will be to add a "secret" to every message hardcoded in both the server and client.

 It's based on this project: https://github.com/brendan-myers/rpi3-wifi-conf but further development brought it to a whole new level: I migrated the server script into a docker container which is based on a debian image.